Keysight-Tech/AAA/Readme.md

 ## ⚠️ Note

-This deployment framework supports scaling to thousands of servers across hybrid infrastructures using either static inventories or dynamic inventory plugins.
+This deployment framework supports scaling to thousands of servers across hybrid infrastructures using either static or dynamic inventory plugins.

 ---